-Sopa de fideo is a comfort food for me–full of one specific fond memory.
+I’m sharing my sopa de fideo recipe because this tomato-broth and noodle soup is a comfort food for me that evokes one specific fond memory.

-Let me explain.
-Last summer, after more than a decade of dreaming about visiting Teotihuacan, I finally made the 40-kilometer trip northeast of Mexico City with my suegro and my cuñada.
-I had yearned to visit this archaeological site since I first learned about it in history books as a kid.
-The Aztec pyramids fascinated me and I never dreamed I’d be able to travel there, let alone make it all the way to the top of the famed Pirámide del Sol.
+After more than a decade of dreaming about visiting Teotihuacan, I finally made the 40-kilometer trip northeast of Mexico City in 2009 with my suegro and my cuñada.
+I yearned to visit this archaeological site since I first learned about it in history books as a kid.
+The Aztec pyramids fascinated me and I never dreamed I’d be able to travel there, let alone make it all the way to the top of the Pirámide del Sol.

 After what seemed like a long car ride on the highway from Mexico City (in reality, it was only about 25 miles), we finally arrived at Teotihuacan.
 I had worn loose clothes to be comfortable while climbing, and as it was cloudy, I decided against wearing a hat.
 I had also decided that I couldn’t climb to the top of the Pirámide del Sol without toting two cameras so I could have the advantage of shooting photos with two different lenses without risking getting dirt in my camera’s sensor.
 Sort of crazy on all accounts, right?

-When we returned home, I showered, put on my piyamas and crawled under the covers of my nice, soft bed.
+When we returned home, I showered, put on my pajamas and crawled under the covers of my nice, soft bed.
 I felt too nauseated to even think of food, let alone keep anything down.
 My suegra took my temperature and gave me some medicine to reduce the fever.
 She tried to convince me to eat some crackers, but I just couldn’t.
-I had just had too much sun.
+I had just gotten too much sun.
 The fever and the chills wouldn’t subside and so we decided a nap was in order to let my body rest.
 After awhile, the smell of tomatoes, onion and garlic wafted upstairs.
-When I awoke, my mouth was watering a little.
+When I woke up, my mouth was watering a little.

 I made my way downstairs to the kitchen and found my suegra setting the table for one.
 She had made me sopa de fideo because she was worried I hadn’t eaten anything since breakfast.
 She said it would be light on my stomach and make me feel better.
 I slowly ate the soup until it was all gone.
 And what do you know… I actually started to feel better.
 That day, I became certain of two things: first, that my suegra knows best and second, she loved me just like one of her own.